FAQs and Key Narratives

 What is remarkable about the Youth Voices initiatives is that we have used it as yet another opportunity for young people to build skills.
 In order to enable peer-to-peer engagement and guild a safe space for young people to express themselves openly, participants were trained as conversation facilitators in their first year of the initiative; in the second and subsequent years, students have also been trained in the AI-driven sensemaking component.
 Both skill-building leadership roles lead to critical communication and technology competencies.

 What are JA’s strategic priorities?
-What is “Boundless”?
+What is “Thrive”?

-This strategic plan sets us on a path to reach 100 million students per year by 2050.
+Our strategic plan continues us on a path to deliver 100 million student learning experiences—each year—by 2050.
 How will we scale?
-By averaging 10% annual growth through our Inspire-Prepare-Succeed learning pathways, and through geographic expansion, partnerships, reaching the underserved, accelerating technology/digital, and more.
-(Visit jaworldwide.org/strategy for details.)
+By averaging 10% annual growth through our Inspire-Prepare-Succeed learning pathways, and through geographic expansion, impactful partnerships, empowering youth everywhere, accelerating technology/digital, and more.

 How does JA define “underserved”?
 How does JA reach and empower the underserved and under-represented?